-Summers were made for eating popsicles.
-Yet the push-pops from my childhood might not be the healthiest option, as tasty as they were.
-So I’ve created a few super simple healthy popsicle recipes with 100% real ingredients that are actually really good.
-Vegan popsicles are showin’ up for your summer plans.
+Summers were made for eating popsicles, yet the push-pops from my childhood might not be the healthiest option, as tasty as they were.
+I’ve created several super simple healthy popsicle recipes with 100% real ingredients that have real flavor, natural sweeteners and can be made with a variety of popsicle molds.

 Table of Contents